eBay Holiday Mode (Time Away): The Complete UK Seller Guide 2026

 Know your baseline before you book

 This decision is only as good as your numbers.
 DashVue connects to your eBay account and shows real net profit per sale after every fee, so “what is a week of my shop worth?” is a number on a dashboard, not a guess.
-Plans start from £8.99/month with a 7-day free trial and no card required.
+DashVue costs £19/month or £179/year with a 7-day free trial.

 Time Away with an eBay Shop